Golden Plains - South

 Transport servicing is very low compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

-On average, there are five trips per day across all routes, resulting in approximately five weekly trips per individual stop.
+Transport accessibility is rated as limited, with residents typically located 4142 meters from the nearest transport stop.
+Service frequency averages five trips per day across all routes, equating to approximately five weekly trips per individual stop.

 Frequently Asked Questions - Transport